sourabhtkd/djmultilingual/README.md

 - clone repo
 - navigate to root folder
 - pip install -r requirements.txt
-- sqlite database and migrations are not added in .gitignore so that you can see dummy data(to process fast)
+- sqlite database and migrations are not added in .gitignore so that you can see dummy data(to make it fast)

 # Flow